vincehsanchez/bestspamfilter/README.md

 next we needed to clean up the data like labeling them and making it radable for later.

-label the data
+- labeling the data as spam or ham
+        - spam for, well spam
+        - ham for regular emails

 ## Preprocessing Data
+- needed to tokenize the data, basically find trends or combination os letters, words, phrases, etc. that have some meaning and helpful with tagging or indentifying patterns.

-- attempted bag of words, but Porter Stemmer yielded more interesting results, we like interesting
+- attempted bag of words, but Porter Stemmer yielded more interesting results, we like interesting ;)

 Dataset preprocessed with Bag of Words